Robot Navigation with Entity-Based Collision Avoidance using Deep Reinforcement Learning: Proposed Approach

 The embedding vector \(g_i\) is then fed into another MLP to obtain the pairwise interaction feature between the robot and entity \(i\):

 where \(\psi_h(\cdot)\) is a fully-connected layer with ReLU nonlinearity, and \(W_h\) are the network weights.

-Due to the significant variation in the number of surrounding entities across different scenes, our model must be able to handle a variable number of inputs while generating a fixed-size output.
-To achieve this, we employ a social attentive pooling module introduced in \cite{SARL}, which learns the relative importance of each neighbor and the collective impact of the crowd in a data-driven manner.
+To handle varying numbers of entities, we use a social attentive pooling module \cite{SARL} which learns the relative importance of each neighbor and the collective impact of the crowd in a data-driven manner.
+The interaction embedding \(g_i\) is transformed into an attention score \(\alpha_i\) as follows: